Jarn/jarn.mkrelease/README.txt

 This allows us to write::

-  $ mkrelease -d pypi src/my.package
   $ mkrelease -d ploneorg src/my.package

 The ``-d`` flag may be specified more than once::

   $ mkrelease -d pypi -d ploneorg src/my.package

-We can also group the servers by defining an alias in ``~/.mkrelease``::
+We can also group servers by defining an alias in ``~/.mkrelease``::

   [aliases]